What Is SOA Exam FAM?

 Common Mistakes

 Focusing on one half.
-Candidates with insurance industry experience often over-invest in the short-term material and neglect long-term, or vice versa.
+Candidates with insurance industry experience often over-invest in the short-term material and neglect long-term, or the reverse.
 Both halves carry equal weight.

 Weak probability foundations.
-If your Exam P skills have faded, the short-term material will be harder than it needs to be.
-Review compound distributions and conditional expectations before diving in.
+If your Exam P skills have faded, the short-term material gets harder than it should be.
+Review compound distributions and conditional expectations before you start.

 Underestimating long-term calculations.
-Life contingency calculations involve multiple steps (mortality, interest, timing).
+Life contingency problems run through several steps (mortality, interest, timing).
 Practice until the workflow is automatic.

 Common Trap